MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase3.md

 #### Configure Exchange and SharePoint to use the connector

--   Return to the instructions for deploying the RMS connector: [Step 5: Configuring servers to use the RMS connector](../deploy-use/configure-servers-rms-connector.md)
+1. Return to the instructions for deploying the RMS connector: [Step 5: Configuring servers to use the RMS connector](../deploy-use/configure-servers-rms-connector.md)

-#### For Exchange only: Edit the registry
+    If you have Exchange, go to the next step.
+If you have SharePoint Server only, go straight to [Next steps](#next-steps) to continue the migration.

--   On each Exchange Server, manually add the following registry keys for each configuration data file (.xml) that you imported, to redirect the trusted publishing domain URLs to the RMS connector.
+2. On each Exchange Server, manually add the registry keys in the next section for each configuration data file (.xml) that you imported, to redirect the trusted publishing domain URLs to the RMS connector.
 These registry entries are specific to migration and are not added by the server configuration tool for Microsoft RMS connector.

     When you make these registry edits, use the following instructions:

     -   Replace *ConnectorFQDN* with the name that you defined in DNS for the connector.
 For example, **rmsconnector.contoso.com**.

     -   Use the HTTP or HTTPS prefix for the connector URL, depending on whether you have configured the connector to use HTTP or HTTPS to communicate with your on-premises servers.

+##### Registry edits for Exchange

 For Exchange 2013 - registry edit 1: